damphon/L2Test/README.md

 #   10 - The results should be saved and easily retrievable at a later date by management for anyone who has taken the test.
 #
 #Development Notes
+#   10/29/2016 - When a new tech is added to the login database all entries over 120 days old get purged to keep the database runing smothly.
+This is ok since that DB only actualy needs to hold the entry for a few hours.
 #   10/29/2016 - Test now auto submits when timer reaches 0 and archive saves the time remaining at the time the test is submitted.
 #   10/28/2016 - Added timer to page, timer needs to auto submit test when it reaches 0.
 #   10/22/2016 - Fixed grading errors that occured after increasing number of answeres per question.